 Procrastination is a common problem for many college students.
-Putting studying or writing a paper till the last minute doesn’t seem like a big deal, until it’s the night before the deadline and there’s too much to cover or memorize.
-While traditional students can lean on their fellow learners by pulling all nighters or study sessions, this option isn’t always an option for online learners.
+Putting studying or writing a paper until the last minute doesn’t seem like a big deal until it’s the night before the deadline and there’s too much to cover or memorize.
+While traditional students can lean on their fellow learners by pulling all-nighters or study sessions, this option isn’t always an option for online learners.
 And since many people attending classes virtually may be juggling added responsibilities such as a full-time job or raising a family, time can be a precious commodity when it comes to studying for an exam or completing a project.

 It’s time to start adulting now!

 We have two helpful infographics that we created to help with “adulting” and procrastination… Adulting 101: How to Think Outside the Classroom and Procrastination…Why Wait?
 What are you waiting for?!
 Click the links to learn how to stay on track with your goal and be the success you know you can be!